YuehuaZhu/ProxyGML/README.md

 ##  Dataset Structures
-2. All datasets are preprocessed as follows  and stored in .\data __CUB200-2011 (for eaxample)
+2. All datasets are preprocessed as follows ( take CUB200-2011 for eaxample)  and stored in .\data

 ```
 cub200
 └───train